Text Size

 Leviticus 6:24-30

-Yahweh spoke to Moses, saying, “Speak to Aaron and to His sons, saying, ‘This is the law of the sin offering: in the place where the burnt offering is killed, the sin offering shall be killed before Yahweh.
-It is most holy.
-The priest who offers it for sin shall eat it.
-It shall be eaten in a holy place, in the court of the Tent of Meeting.
+And the Lord said to Moses, “Tell Aaron and his sons that this is the law of the sin offering: In the place where the burnt offering is slaughtered, the sin offering shall be slaughtered before the Lord; it is most holy.
+The priest who offers it shall eat it; it must be eaten in a holy place, in the courtyard of the Tent of Meeting.

 Priestly holy food